Ebola-chan: Description

 Ebola-chan is an anime anthropomorphization of the Ebola virus.
 The character has a long pink hair that curls in the characteristic shape of Ebola.
 Ebola-chan has been described as being caucasian-stylized.
 Ebola-chan was often depicted wearing a nurse outfit and holding a bloodied-skull.
 Some depictions of the character include small purple demon wings and a happy disposition.
 Oftentime, the character would be depicted in a sexualized manner, alongside a lesbian partner.

 Reception

 Ebola-chan has been criticized as racially motivated and a concerted effort to increase black-white tensions.
 During the height of the outbreak, aid workers reported they faced mistrust and misinformation in affected communities, with many West Africans believing that the disease was the work of 'sorcerers'.
 The International Business Times and Washington Post would describe Ebola-chan as an exacerbating factor.

 Ebola-chan has been compared to the gijinka ISIS-chan, as they were both used to personify controversial topics.
 In 2020, during the COVID-19 pandemic, 4chan would create Corona-chan, a personification of coronavirus which would also be compared to Ebola-chan.

-Popular culture

-The game Yandere Simulator contains an "Ebola Mode" easter egg where Ebola-chan is used as a playable character.